golemfactory/golem-docs/src/pages/docs/creators/python/examples/tools/golem-wallet-backup.md

 ### Reverting to an unprotected key

-If for some reason you'd like to revert to an unprotected yagna key, unlock it using your saved passphrase and then lock it again using an empty one, which is run:
+If for some reason you'd like to revert to an unprotected yagna key, unlock it using your saved passphrase and then lock it again using an empty one.

+To do that, run:

 ```bash
 yagna id lock --new-password